Residential Architecture Design: Considerations & Benefits!

 • Gather information from the client about their needs, preferences, and lifestyle.

-• Analyze the site conditions, including its orientation, views, and any constraints or opportunities.
+• Analyze the site conditions, including its orientation, views, and constraints or opportunities.

 • Define the project’s goals, scope, and requirements.